-Another cold, windy night at camp.
+Another cold, windy night at camp as we prepare to finally go NOBO again.
 Amy and I got going just before 8, heading back to meet Diana at Gordon Hirabayashi Campground.
 We arrived at 9:30, just as planned.

 Diana told us about her exploration of Summerhaven yesterday.
 How there was still a foot of snow there.
 How she ran into the West Point Triathlon Team training on their bikes.
 And how the famous Summerhaven Cookie Cabin’s cookies are homemade daily and big as plates.
 She bought us a chocolate chip and a “Rachel,” which is some delectable cookie with butterscotch chips and coconut.
 Yum!

 We jumped in the car for the shuttle to Oracle.
 We got to the trailhead around noon and Amy and I took off.

 Gosh, the scenery was amazing!
 I’m assuming the snowcapped mountain in the distance was Mt.
 Lemmon.
 I think some of the others are part of the Tortilla Mountains, but I’m not sure.

 The trail was undulating but not bad.
 We had gorgeous mountains in the distance constantly, plus passed lots of cool rock formations.

 Tiger Mine and Beyond

 We reached the Tiger Mine Road Trailhead around 3:30 and Diana was waiting.
 We got more water, ate more of those cookies and then took off again.